documaster/documaster-api/v1/endpoints.md

     - `pageSize` (optional)
       - the requested page size
       - only returned for related resources that represent a collection
+- `flags`
+  - the requested list of flags
 - `expand` (optional)
   - the requested list of additional resources
 - `attributes` (optional)